yixin5/Final_Project/README.md

 ## Simulation's variables of uncertainty
 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?
-1. Total amount of red envelope
+1. The amount of money in a red envelope.
-2. The packets number of Each envelope.
-3. The number of group member
+Range:
+Probability distribution: Normal distribution.

+2. The n small red envelopes a red envelope can be divided into.
+Range:
+Probability distribution: Uniform distribution.

-4. The initial amount of each person.
+3. The amount of money in each small envelope.
+Range:
+Probability distribution: Dirichlet distribution.

 ## Hypothesis or hypotheses before running the simulation:
+1. We assume that simulated data can effectively reflect the actual situation and can be used to study the model.
-1. We assume that there are certain number of people in a WeChat group.
+2. We assume that there are certain number of people in a WeChat group.
-2. At the beginning, each person has an equal amount of money.
+3. At the beginning, each person has an equal amount of money.
-3. Once a people has no money in his/her pocket, he/she will quit the game and can no longer send and receive red envelop.
+4. Once a people has no money in his/her pocket, he/she will quit the game and can no longer send and receive red envelop.
-4. One game ends after 100 times of relays.
+5. One game ends after 100 times of relays.
-5. We play the game for 100 times.
+6. We play the game for 100 times.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)